-The suggestion is simply to add ½ tsp of Agar powder to your favourite tea, and drink it 10 minutes before your evening meal.
+It’s claimed that some Japanese women use Agar every spring to cleanse their bodies and loose weight.
+They simply add ½ tsp of Agar powder to their tea and drink it 10 minutes before the evening meal.
 According to Professor Takako Yasuoka, this creates a feeling of fullness, thus reducing the need for much food.

 - Agar supports the elimination of waste from the stomach and the intestines through stimulation of the large bowel muscle contraction.
 Historically, Agar has been used therapeutically as a daily treatment for chronic constipation because of its mild laxative properties.